-If all conflict can be resolved, what would it mean for the quality of my life if I were better at conflict resolution?
+If all conflict can be resolved, how would it alter the quality of our lives if we were better at conflict resolution?
 What might it be like to be masterful at resolving all of the conflicts which arise in our lives?
 How might that change the world in which we live?